6PATyCb/willow/README.md

 ```
 ./utils.sh install
 ```
-then (optional) you can customize esp-idf:
+then you can customize esp-idf and Willow.
+Set wifi SSID, PASS and UI Language
 ```
 ./utils.sh config
 ```